Farid4hmed/summerhacks-FaridAhmed/README.md

 10. Demo

 1.ABOUT:-
-This portfolio project is a my personal website.
+This portfolio project is my personal website.
 This website is made solely out of HTML5 and CSS.

 2.INSPIRATIONS:-
 1. www.w3schools.com